-Treatment of Severe Problem Behavior-

 Dr. Schnee has lectured and consulted domestically and internationally, building EIBI programs throughout the US and around the world.

-Dr. Schnee brings his expertise to South Jersey and offers a unique, private, center-based intensive learning experience for children on the spectrum and provides intervention with a level of intensive oversight each child requires and deserves.
+Dr. Schnee brings his expertise in ABA based intervention to South Jersey.
+He offers a unique learning experience for children on the spectrum and provides intervention with a level of intensive oversight each child requires and deserves.

 Research shows superior outcomes for children with autism who receive 30-40 hours per week of early intensive behavioral intervention.
 For almost any young person with autism, learning a language is out of reach except with intensive intervention.